CharlotteIoT/lab001-docs/Step5.md

 ### Step 5

 Play music while also doing doorbell functions.
+Note: this step assumes you have completed all previous steps.

 1. Open up 3 telnet sessions (if you don't already have 3 open) from your laptop to your Raspberry PI
 2. In one of the telnet sessions change to the directory where your python scripts are